Skip to content

 Back to top

-All children are different, but there are some developmental milestones that can help guide what to teach them and when:
+All children are different, but there are some developmental milestones that can help guide what to teach them.

 When a child becomes a teenager, their aspirations will be bigger – and more costly.
 From thinking about what they wear to wanting the freedom that comes from learning to drive, this is an age when money really starts to matter to them.